San Jose Giants: San Jose Giants (1988–present)

-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Giants were organized into the Low-A West.
+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Giants were organized into the Low-A West at the Low-A classification.
 In 2022, the Low-A West became known as the California League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.